 1. DON'T SCHEDULE A PARENT TEACHER CONFERENCE WHEN YOU ARE ANGRY:

 Wait a day and then schedule the meeting.
-Don’t, and I repeat do not send a rambling, angry email or leave a five minute voice mail telling the teacher how terrible they are.
+Don’t, and I repeat do not send a rambling, angry email or leave a five minute voice mail telling the teacher how upset you are.
 Do not start your conversation until you can sit face to face.
 Body language and eye contact can go a long way.

 2. BRING YOUR CHILD TO THE PARENT TEACHER CONFERENCE: